-Product development expense increased \$5.6 million, or 46%, from \$12.2 million for the year ended December 31, 2020 to \$17.8 million for the year ended December 31, 2021, a result of additional employees and increased stock based compensation expense primarily related to options granted in 2021, as compared to the prior year.
-As a percent of total revenue, product development expenses decreased to 8% for the year ended December 31, 2021 from 9% for the year ended December 31, 2020.
+Product development expense increased \$13.2 million, or 74%, from \$17.8 million for the year ended December 31, 2021 to \$31.0 million for the year ended December 31, 2022, primarily as result of our acquisition of Thomas in December 2021, hiring additional development employees and their compensation costs including stock-based compensation, consulting and software and maintenance expenses.
+As a percent of total revenue, product development remained flat at 8.1% for the year ended December 31, 2022 and 2021.